tamirReznik/GetEat/README.md

 # GetEat

-GetEat is a collaborative delivery app that allows users to order food deliveries from their favorite restaurants and allows them to provide courier services to other users.
+GetEat is a collaborative delivery app that allows any user to provide delivery services on the one hand and on the other hand to enjoy the same delivery services that other users provide